Being a responsible dog owner

 Cleaning up after your dog

-When out and about, don't forget to take something with you like a pooper scooper or a plastic bag to pick up your dog's faeces.
-This can be disposed of in the supplied dog fouling bins or any other litter bin provided for your use.
-Failure to clean up after your dog may result in a fine.
+When out and about, don't forget to take a bag to pick up your dog's waste.
+This can be disposed of in any public rubbish bin.
+Failure to clean up after your dog may result in a $300 fine.

 Neutering your dog

-Desexing your dog is actively encouraged by Palmerston North City Council.
-We offer discounted rates on registration fees.
+We encourage you to desex your dog, and offer discounted rates on registration fees for dogs that have been neutered.
 Desexing also makes your dog cleaner, easier to handle, less likely to roam, more socially acceptable, less aggressive, and less likely to suffer ill health.

 Training your dog

-Dog obedience training is a positive and educational way to spending quality time with your dog.
+Dog obedience training is a great way to spending quality time with your dog.
 It can also help you comply with the city's responsible dog owner practices.
-There are a number of dog trainers throughout the region.